-Internationally, in the last seven years, I have written five Global Grants through the Rotary International Foundation for SAM Disease (Severe Acute Malnutrition), providing funding for a fully-sustainable program called Project Peanut Butter.
+Internationally, in the last ten years, I have written six Global Grants through the Rotary International Foundation for SAM Disease (Severe Acute Malnutrition), providing funding for a fully-sustainable program called Project Peanut Butter.
 These have been for the Philippines, Malawi, Sierra Leone, and a startup program in Ghana.
 Now we are helping Project Peanut Butter, the Government of Sierra Leone, and WHO (World Health Organization) go into an isolated area that has never had traditional health care.
 It is little known that many areas of the world still have no access to health care..

 Project Peanut Butter